 How to Make Pineapple Upside Down Cake

-Making a a pineapple upside down cake may seem complicated or overwhelming, but in reality it’s no harder than any other homemade cake!
+Making pineapple upside-down cake may seem complicated or overwhelming, but in reality, it’s no harder than any other homemade cake!
 In fact, the decorating is done for you, so it’s really quite simple.
-Just take your time and be sure to follow the steps careful for a perfectly moist, spongey cake.
+Just take your time and be sure to follow the steps carefully for a perfectly moist, spongey cake.

 - Prepare oven and cake pan.
 Preheat oven to 350F.
-Spread a mixture of melted butter and brown sugar on the bottoms of cake pan.
+Spread a mixture of melted butter and brown sugar on the bottom of the cake pan.

 - Make the cake batter.
 Combine dry ingredients in a medium bowl and set aside.
 In a large bowl, beat the butter, oil, sugars and vanilla until light and fluffy.
 Add the eggs one at a time, taking care to scrape down the sides.
 Add half of the dry ingredients, combine, and slowly add the milk and pineapple juice.
 Add remaining dry ingredients and mix until well incorporated.

 - Bake.
 Add the batter to the cake pan and bake for 30 minutes.
 Cover with foil and bake an additional 10-15 minutes, until a toothpick inserted in the middle comes out clean.